ujjwalkarn/DataScienceR/README.md

----
-title: "Introduction to several R packages"
-output: html_document
----

-This repository is a tutorial for several R packages.
+This repository servers as a reference guide for several R functions and packages.
+It also includes some common codes that are needed while using R for any machine learning task.
+I will keep adding more as and when I find something interesting.